cuesoftinc/privacy-policy/README.md

 We reserve the right to amend this Privacy Policy from time to time and the updated version shall apply and supersede any and all previous versions.
 ### CONTACT US

-If you have any questions about this Privacy Policy, please contact us at.
+If you have any questions about this Privacy Policy, please contact us at support@cuesoft.io.